Pylons-tech/pylons/docs/Developer-CLI-Tutorial.md

 Now let's move forward with some important cli commands one by one.

 Some of the pylonsd cli commands require user password for keyring-backend.
-If you set `--keyring-backend=test` flag, it uses testing keyring and which does not require password, on our tutorial, we will be using test keyring for most of the commands.
+If you set `--keyring-backend=test` flag, it uses testing keyring and which does not require password, on our tutorial, we will be using test keyring for most of the commands and you will see how to set it once and for all below.

 ### Local keys